 Conclusion

 With this, we have learned the Salesforce Last Activity Date Formula.
-Moreover, we have learned the simple procedure for determining the last activity date in both Salesforce Classic and Salesforce Lightning.
+Moreover, we have learned the simple procedure for determining the last activity date in Salesforce Lightning.

 You may also like the following Salesforce tutorials: